-- Registration with the Australian Health Practitioner Regulation Agency as a General Practitioner with a minimum of two years’ clinical experience;
+- Current Registration with the Australian Health Practitioner Regulation Agency as a Registered Nurse with a minimum of three (3) years post registration experience;

 Additionally, desirable criteria include:

-- The person identifies as Aboriginal and/or Torres Strait Islander and is acknowledged as such by their community;
+- The person is of Aboriginal and/or Torres Strait Islander descent and is acknowledged as such by their community;

-- Previous experience working in an Aboriginal primary health care setting;
+- Previous experience working effectively with Aboriginal people in a primary health care setting; and

 The position involves working with a multicultural organisation where the majority of staff, clients and stakeholders identify as Aboriginal or Torres Strait Islander.
 Candidates must be able to demonstrate an understanding of the issues affecting Aboriginal and Torres Strait Islander people and their ability to communicate sensitively and effectively with Aboriginal and Torres Strait Islander people.